Nishant-444/VizTube/README.md

 [![MongoDB](https://img.shields.io/badge/MongoDB-v8.19.1-brightgreen.svg)](https://www.mongodb.com/)
 [![License](https://img.shields.io/badge/License-ISC-yellow.svg)](LICENSE)

-VizTube-v2 is a complete, high-performance backend service for a video-sharing platform, built with Node.js, Express, and MongoDB.
+VizTube is a complete, high-performance backend service for a video-sharing platform, built with Node.js, Express, and MongoDB.
 It's designed as a standalone, scalable API that provides all the core functionalities of a modern video application like YouTube.

 This project is intended for **developers** to use as a robust foundation for their own video applications or to understand how a complex backend system is built and organized.